At a glance

 When you arrive

 Your safety is our highest concern.
-Doors will open 45 minutes prior to show time, so please arrive early and leave plenty of time for security screening.
+Entry will include a security screening.
 Firearms or weapons of any kind will not be allowed inside the theatre.

 Where are your seats?